 Russ earned his Ph.D. in Neuroscience at the University of South Dakota, and worked as a postdoctoral fellow in the Department of Biology at Stanford.
-His research interests center on how stress influences learning and memory, and how the brain changes in response to social and environmental cues and how scientists can become better communicators.
+His research interests center on how stress influences learning and memory, how the brain changes in response to social and environmental cues and how scientists can become better communicators.

-In addition to teaching in the PWR program, Russ also works with the Oral Communication Tutor program, helping students and faculty prepare and deliver dynamic and engaging oral presentations.
+In addition to teaching in the PWR program, Russ also works with the Department of Biology as their Writing Specialist, helping students and faculty prepare and deliver dynamic and engaging written texts and oral presentations.
 As a scientist and teacher, Russ values how students leverage their unique background and experiences to help them become better communicators.

 Selected Peer-Reviewed Publications

 Carpenter RE, CH Summers 2009 Learning strategies during fear conditioning Neurobiology of Learning and Memory 91: 415-423

 Maruska KP, Carpenter RE and Fernald RD 2012 Neuronal Proliferation and Social Status in a teleost fish.
 Journal of Comparative Neurology doi: 10.1002/cne.23100